prezly/react-promise-modal/README.md

 ## Additional Invoke-time Arguments

-In addition to the three standard properties your modal render callback will always receive when rendered, you can pass your one call-time properties.
-Declare them with the second generic type parameter of `usePromiseModal()`:
+In addition to the three standard properties your modal render callback will always receive when rendered, you can pass extra call-time properties.
+Declare them with the second generic type parameter of `usePromiseModal()`, and then pass to the `invoke()` method:

 ```tsx
 import { usePromiseModal } from "@prezly/react-promise-modal";